 David Haynes, MD, FACS, MMHC

-Dr. Haynes received his medical degree from the University of Tennessee College of Medicine, Memphis and was the first resident trained in Otolaryngology-Head and Neck Surgery at Vanderbilt University Medical Center.
+He received his medical degree from the University of Tennessee College of Medicine, Memphis and was the first resident trained in Otolaryngology–Head and Neck Surgery at Vanderbilt University Medical Center.
 He completed his clinical fellowship at The Otology Group/the EAR Foundation, now known as the Otology Group of Vanderbilt.
 His leadership positions have included the executive board of the American Neurotology Society, the Hearing Health Foundation, Otology and Neurotology Inc, and the American Cochlear Implant Alliance, and he serves as an associate editor of Otology and Neurotology Open.
+He holds a Masters of Management in Healthcare from Owen School of Business (2017) and is a Fellow of the American College of Surgeons.